-This global fund seeks long-term growth of capital by investing in common and/or preferred stocks of companies whose businesses, technologies and services drive resource optimization in the environmental markets: energy, water, waste and sustainable food and agriculture.
+This global fund seeks long-term growth of capital by investing in stocks of companies whose businesses, technologies and services drive resource optimization in the environmental markets: energy, water, waste and sustainable food and agriculture.

-- The Fund invests primarily in common stocks, preferred stocks and securities convertible into common and preferred stocks of companies located around the world.
+- The Fund invests primarily in stocks of companies located around the world.
 At least 40% of those investments are in securities of non-U.S. companies, including those located in emerging markets.

 - The Fund’s investments are diversified among growth and value stocks of companies of any market capitalization in any sector or industry and may be located in multiple countries or geographic regions, or focused on a select geographic region.
 Typically, the portfolio includes investments in a minimum of three countries other than the United States.

 - The Fund seeks to invest in companies with positive overall environmental performance offering products or services that help other companies and societies improve their environmental performance.
 It avoids investing in companies with significant environmental problems or worsening environmental profiles.

 - The portfolio is fossil fuel-free.
 Additionally, the Fund offsets the carbon intensity of positions in the portfolio by purchasing third-party verified CO2 offsets in the voluntary market that provide financial support to projects that reduce greenhouse gas emissions.

 - The Fund uses a sustainable investing approach that combines rigorous, fundamental financial analysis with equally rigorous environmental, social and governance (ESG) analysis.